janschultecom/janschultecom.github.io/_drafts/2017-04-07-idris-dependently-typed-hello-world.md

 ```idris
   Phrase : (s:String) -> Sentence s
 ```
-The Phrase constructor takes a String and to create a type Sentence.
+The Phrase constructor takes a String to create a type Sentence.
 Using Phrase and passing it some String is the only way to create a type Sentence.

 Line three defines a function that takes a type Sentence "Hello World!" and returns an I/O action.
 ```idris